In the series premiere, investigators visit the home of O.J. Simpson following the murders of Nicole Brown Simpson and Ronald Goldman.

-With O.J.
-Simpson missing in the white Bronco, Robert Shapiro and Robert Kardashian deal with the fallout, as the D.A.’s office and LAPD scramble to save face and find him.
+O.J.
+Simpson goes missing in the white Bronco and Robert Shapiro and Robert Kardashian battle the fallout while the D.A.'s office and the LAPD go searching for O.J.

-Marcia Clark announces that O.J.
-Simpson has been charged.
-Robert Shapiro seeks advice from F. Lee Bailey and comes up with a provocative strategy.
-As Shapiro starts putting together “The Dream Team”, he must convince O.J. to hire Johnnie Cochran.
+Marcia reveals O.J. has been charged; Robert Shapiro seeks advice from F. Lee Bailey, creates a provocative strategy, and tries to convince O.J. to hire Johnnie Cochran.

 As Marcia Clark juggles her home and work obligations, she starts to feel the public scrutiny of her appearance.

-Conspiracy theories start to arise around the case.
-The prosecution debates whether they should have O.J.
-Simpson try on the gloves in court.
+Some conspiracy theories concerning the case start to circulate.
+The prosecution talk about whether they should have O.J.
+Simpson try on the glove on in court.

 Months into the trial, cut off from their families, society and the media, the jurors grow stir crazy and start becoming unlikely targets for the prosecution and the defense.
-Meanwhile, the country gets an introduction to the science of DNA evidence.
+Meanwhile, the country is introduced to the science of DNA evidence.

 Johnnie Cochran and F. Lee Bailey head across the country to get their hands on the Mark Fuhrman tapes.
 Judge Ito must decide whether the tapes, and the racial epithets they contain, are admissible.